XRPLF/xrpl-dev-portal/content/reference-rippled.md

 ## account_lines ##
 [[Source]<br>](https://github.com/ripple/rippled/blob/master/src/ripple/rpc/handlers/AccountLines.cpp "Source")

-The `account_lines` method returns information about the account's lines of trust, including balances in all non-XRP currencies and assets.
+The `account_lines` method returns information about an account's trust lines, including balances in all non-XRP currencies and assets.
 All information retrieved is relative to a particular version of the ledger.

 #### Request Format ####